GoogleCloudPlatform/java-docs-samples/bigtable/spark/README.md

 ## Overview

-The project shows how to load or save data to [Cloud Bigtable](https://cloud.google.com/bigtable) using [Apache Spark](https://spark.apache.org/) and [Apache HBase™ Spark Connector](https://github.com/apache/hbase-connectors/tree/master/spark).
+The project shows how to read data from or write data to [Cloud Bigtable](https://cloud.google.com/bigtable) using [Apache Spark](https://spark.apache.org/) and [Apache HBase™ Spark Connector](https://github.com/apache/hbase-connectors/tree/master/spark).

-- Apache Spark is the execution environment that can distribute and parallelize data processing (loading data from and writing data to various data sources).
+**Apache Spark** is the execution environment that can distribute and parallelize data processing (loading data from and writing data to various data sources).
 Apache Spark provides DataSource API for external systems to plug into as data sources (also known as data providers).

-- The Apache HBase™ Spark Connector implements the DataSource API for Apache HBase.
+**Apache HBase™ Spark Connector** implements the DataSource API for Apache HBase and allows executing relational queries on data stored in Cloud Bigtable.

+**Google Cloud Bigtable** is a fully-managed cloud service for a NoSQL database of petabyte-scale and large analytical and operational workloads.
-- `bigtable-hbase-2.x-hadoop` provides a bridge from the HBase API to Cloud Bigtable that allows Spark queries to interact with Bigtable using the native Spark API.
+`bigtable-hbase-2.x-hadoop` provides a bridge from the HBase API to Cloud Bigtable that allows Spark queries to interact with Bigtable using the native Spark API.

+**Google Cloud Dataproc** is a fully-managed cloud service for running [Apache Spark](https://spark.apache.org/) applications and [Apache Hadoop](https://hadoop.apache.org/) clusters.

 ## Prerequisites